SAIIsmael/SAIIsmael/readme.md

 # Ismael L. Sai

-I'm a software engineer specialized in web and software development.
-I'm from France :fr:, living in Canada 🇨🇦.
+I'm a software engineer based in Canada, with a strong interest in building reliable, well-architected systems across the stack.
+Professionally focused on web technologies, but passionate about software engineering as a whole, from low-level logic to user-facing design.

 [View my resume](http://ismaelsai.com/assets/resume/resume_final.pdf) • [Access my blog](https://my-blog-lx7y6lb5a-izzys-projects-fc8cd514.vercel.app/)